 - 1 head of garlic, minced

-- 1-2 tablespoons grated fresh ginger (to taste)
+- 1 to 2 tablespoons grated fresh ginger (to taste)

-- 1-2 Tablespoons red pepper flakes or 1/4 lb fresh chilis minced (more or less to taste)
+- 1 to 2 tablespoons red pepper flakes or 1/4 lb fresh chilies minced (to taste)

-- 3-4 tablespoons sea salt or to taste
+- 3 to 4 tablespoons sea salt or to taste

 - Combine all ingredients in a very large bowl.
-Massage salt into vegetables and allow to sit for 5-10 minutes to give the salt an opportunity to draw out the juices.
+Massage salt into vegetables and allow to sit for 5 to 10 minutes to give the salt an opportunity to draw out the juices.
 Pound with a wooden spoon or a clean mallet until the juices are released.

 - Move to fermentation vessel and pack down until vegetables are covered in brine.
-Allow to ferment for 3-5 days at room temperature, longer if you can find a cooler location.
+Allow to ferment for 3 to 5 days at room temperature, longer if you can find a cooler location.
 Transfer to cold storage where it should keep for months.